Home for Global Students

 Key Stage 5, encompassing Years 12 and 13 for students aged 16 to 18, emphasizes advanced-level exams such as A-Levels, BTECs, and the International Baccalaureate (IB) Diploma Programme.
 Students usually specialize in three to four disciplines to further explore their academic interests and career goals.
 Depending on the certification, assessment techniques might vary, although they frequently involve a mix of coursework and final exams.
 Key Stage 5 equips pupils with advanced academic and vocational skills that prepare them for jobs, apprenticeships, or higher education.

-Education Levels in UK Education System
+Level of Education in UK Education System

 Early Years Education